survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 - **Tree shaking** drops unused pieces of code based on static code analysis.
 Webpack performs this process for you as it traverses the dependency graph.
 - To benefit from tree shaking, you have to use ES2015 module definition.
 - As a package author, you can provide a version of your package that contains ES2015 modules, while the rest has been transpiled to ES5.
+It's important to set `"sideEffects": false` as after that webpack knows it's safe to tree shake the package.

 You'll learn how to manage environment variables using webpack in the next chapter.